omahs/docs-36/docs/getting-started/users.md

 Currently, Nevermined is available in two ways, for different development approaches:

 - All advanced functionalities are available via our [SDK](../nevermined-sdk/intro)
-- For apps made in React, we have functionalities available as a [Catalog](../catalog/intro).
+- For apps made in React, we have functionalities available as a [React Components](../react-components/intro).

 We’re also working on packaging our components in SaaS-solutions.